rodolfoap/odroid-k8s-ubuntu/README.md

 ## Odroid setup

+* Download armbian on this directory.
+* Put an SD card to some slot.
+Find the device it is referred on (e.g. `/dev/sdc1`).
-* Setup the SD card with Armbian/Buster: Download armbian within the repository and use the `burn` script
+* `./burn` will setup the SD card with Armbian/Buster.
-* Setup Armbian/Buster networking: run the `setconfig` script, check the instructions
+* `./save` will save install data to the card.
+Normally, private data.
+If you don't have access to the `/dat` directory, just continue, this document shows how to configure the system.
-* Boot.
-Find the DHCP lease and connect via ssh.
-Armbian default root password is one, two, three, four.
-The first connection will force to modify it.
+* Insert the SD card on the MC1.
+Boot.
+Find the DHCP lease and connect to it via ssh.
-* Follow the instructions attentively.
-Do not modify locale/language.
+* Follow this instructions attentively:
 ```
 $ ssh root@192.168.1.26
 ...